-Am ount Unspent (Rs.
-In cro ore) Total Amount Spent for the Financial Year (Rs.
-In crore) ed to the Unspent CSR Section 135(6) any fund specified und nd proviso to Section 13 Amount Date of Transfer.
+Amo unt Unspent (Rs.
+In c rore) Total Amount Spent for the Financial Year (Rs.
+In crore) erred to the Unspent per Section 135(6) Amount transferred to any fund specified under Schedule VI as per second proviso to Section 135(5).
+Amount Date of Transfer.
 Name of the Fund Amount Date of Transfer.
-0.42 NIL N/A NIL NIL N/A

-- b.
-Details of CSR amount spent against on-going projects for the financial year: Not Applicable. - c.
-Details of amount spent against other than on-going projects for the Financial Year:
+0.45 NIL N/A NIL NIL N/A b.
+Details of CSR amount spent against on-going projects for the financial year: